Developing new skills and discovering new abilities.

 HorsePower Australia programs are diverse and include opportunities to develop new skills and discover new abilities that lead to an enriched quality of life while overcoming physical, mental, and emotional obstacles.

 All HorsePower Australia affiliated centres are incorporated associations with independent management.
 HorsePower Australia is the peak sporting body in Western Australia providing standards, training, accreditation and support.

 Our centres are primarily run by volunteers with some employing paid staff.
 Positions vary according to the operational needs and available resources of each centre.

 HorsePower relies on the kindness of others to provide our service to those in need within our community.
 Medical professionals are increasingly recognising that there are significant physical and mental health benefits to being involved with horses and being active within your community.
 Locate a HorsePower centre near you today and become part of something special.

-We commenced providing services to people in Western Australia at the Hunt Club in Morley, prior to becoming incorporated as Riding for the Disabled Association of Western Australia Inc. (RDAWA) in 1977 with the objective of providing horse riding to people with disabilities and special needs.
+We commenced providing services to people in Western Australia in 1972 at the Hunt Club in Morley, prior to becoming incorporated as Riding for the Disabled Association of Western Australia Inc. (RDAWA) in 1977 with the objective of providing horse riding to people with disabilities and special needs.
 In 2018 the Membership Council of RDAWA made the decision to disaffiliate with Riding for the Disabled Association of Australia (RDAA) and to rebrand and trade under a new name 'HorsePower Australia'.